-The last case I worked on with Jed was a \$30 Million legal malpractice complaint that took me 4 years to research, gather all available evidence, write comprehensive summaries of the case facts and evidence, determine and talk with fact witnesses and expert witnesses, and write the 10-page complaint that was filed with Kennebec County Superior Court in July 2022 in the case, Peter Redman v.
+The last case I worked on was a \$30 Million legal malpractice complaint that took me 4 years to research, gather all available evidence, write comprehensive summaries of the case facts and evidence, determine and talk with fact witnesses and expert witnesses, and write the 10-page complaint that was filed with Kennebec County Superior Court in July 2022 in the case, Peter Redman v.
 Benjamin Marcus and Drummond Woodsum, Docket #AUG-CV-22-135.
-That case was filed 13 years after expiration of Maine's statute of limitations due to our client's mental disability.
+Redman v.
+Marcus was filed 13 years after expiration of Maine's statute of limitations due to Mr. Redman's mental disability.